ramontayag/rpi-playbooks/README.md

 ansible-playbook syncthing.yml -i pi --extra-vars="syncthing_username=admin syncthing_password=123456"
 ```

-Visit port `8889` on your Pi to see the Web GUI.
+- visit port `8384` on your Pi to see the Web GUI
+- The data dir can be found at `/syncthing/data`

 ### RVM & Ruby